bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/external-apis.md

 end
 ```

 You don't even need to use a collection that's previously been configured in `bridgetown.config.yml`.
-You can make up new collections and use existing layouts to place your content within the appropriate template, assuming the front matter is compatible.
+You can make up new collections and use existing layouts to place your content within the appropriate templates, assuming the expected front matter is compatible.

 ```ruby
 doc "fake-blog-post.html" do